Renia-K/Unveiling-the-Forbidden/README.md

 The project will produce:

-1. A <u>digital archive<u> of banned books with a searchable interface for easy access.
+  1. A *digital archive* of banned books with a searchable interface for easy access.
-2. Analytical insights on banning trends and their emotional or thematic triggers.
+  2. *Analytical insights* on banning trends and their emotional or thematic triggers.
-3. Visualizations such as interactive maps to explore banning patterns over time.
+  3. *Visualizations* such as interactive maps to explore banning patterns over time.

 ## Terms and Conditions